-For the next installment of the Future's Hub Series, we speak with Oby, a MPhil student at the University and student at Lucy Cavendish College, where she tells us about her start-up, Dimma Health.
+For the next installment of the Future's Hub Series, we speak with Oby, an MPhil student at Lucy Cavendish College, about her start-up, Dimma Health.

 Oby's academic journey began with a background in biochemistry and medicine, which provided her with a strong background in understanding health from a scientific and practical perspective.
 After completing her foundation training in a hospital and specializing in public health, Oby is currently pursuing a Master’s in Population Health Sciences at Cambridge.
 This course allowed her to explore the broader scope of public health, including finance and behavioural change.